lazypower/docker-charm/_pages/user-getting-started.md

 [Deploying Containers]({{site.url}}/user/deploying-containers.html) docpage.

- There are other ways to enable cross-host communication using [Supporting Charms](http://github.com/chuckbutler/flannel-docker-charm) that will enable a VXLan
- - but are outside the scope of these help pages.
+ There are other ways to enable cross-host communication using [Supporting Charms](http://github.com/chuckbutler/flannel-docker-charm) that will enable an overlay-network - but are outside the scope of these help pages.

 #### Offline Environments